Primitive Model Electrolytes in the Near and Far Field: Decay Lengths from DFT and Simulations: Summary and discussion

 Two key results of our study are shown in Figs.~\ref{Fig:xi} and~\ref{Fig:xi_lit}.
 These concern the concentration dependence of the correlation lengths $\xi_Z$ and $\xi_N$ that dictate the asymptotic charge-charge and number-number decay lengths, respectively, and where we characterise the concentration in terms of the dimensionless quantity $d\kappa_D$.
 At low concentrations, $d\kappa_D<0.5$, all the approaches we consider agree that $\xi_Z$ is close to $\kappa_D^{-1}$ and $\xi_N$ is close to $\frac{1}{2}\kappa_D^{-1}$, except for the GMSA results for $\xi_N$.
-The simulation results for $\xi_N$ at $d\kappa_D<1$ are prone to severe numerical inaccuracies arising from extremely slow convergence of the statistics\cite{Holm_private}.
-Accordingly, extracting the leading pole from a very narrow fitting range, where the pole that dominates might not be the asymptotically leading one, is problematical.
 At very high concentrations, $d\kappa_D>2$, we find good agreement between results from all the approaches apart from $\xi_Z$ in MFC which, of course, takes its dilute-limit value $\kappa_D^{-1}$ for all $d\kappa_D$.
 In this high concentration regime the structure of the RPM is dominated by steric repulsions rather than by Coulombic interactions.
 It follows that a DFT must incorporate properly hard-sphere correlations; this is not the case in MFC.
 In the intermediate concentration regime, $0.5<d\kappa_D<2$, we find some substantial differences between several of our approaches, especially for $\xi_N$.
 This increases (MSAu), or decreases and then increases (MSAc), or stays constant (MFC) as the concentration increases.
 For $\xi_N$ the MSAc functional performs best, when compared to our MD simulations but also when compared to IET results from earlier studies \cite{Evans,Attard,Ennis}.
 For $\xi_Z$, the MSAc results agree quite well with those of the MD simulations, although at concentrations above the Kirkwood point it slightly overestimates the charge decay length.
 Overall, the MSAc results agree very well with those of HNC calculations in the range $0.5<d\kappa_D<1.5$ where we could extract reliable numbers from Ref.~\onlinecite{Ennis}.
 A very recent paper \cite{Kjellander_2020} introduced some new modifications/extensions of DH theory which make predictions for decay lengths.
 As far as we can tell, these are not significantly different from the results we present here.

 Although our focus was on the RPM throughout, we also performed PM calculations (not reported here) with various ionic valency and diameter asymmetries.
 The resulting asymptotic decay properties are very similar to those of the RPM reported here.
 We find no long decay lengths, in line with what was reported in Ref.~\onlinecite{usfabian}.